Germany’s most charming small towns for a quiet weekend escape

 Quedlinburg’s charm extends to its bakeries, and none is more beloved than Kleine Käsekuchenbäckerei.
 The “little cheesecake bakery” specializes in individual-sized cheesecakes - light, creamy, and just the right amount of sweet.
 Flavors rotate with the seasons, from classic vanilla to tart berry in summer.
 Grab one and take it to a quiet bench, perhaps in the Wordgarten, a small park that offers another lovely view of the rooftops.

 Quedlinburg can get busier during weekend day trips from Berlin or Leipzig.
 Arriving on a weekday morning means quieter streets and more time to explore the smaller alleys without a crowd behind you.
-And if you love photography, aim for golden hour: the timber frames glow warmly against the setting sun.
+And if you love photography, aim for golden hour!

 Bamberg may be a small city, but it moves to the pace of a well-loved village - if you let it.
 Built across seven hills in northern Bavaria, with the Regnitz River weaving through its heart, it’s the kind of place where you can spend hours just following the water until you find a quiet corner you didn’t mean to discover.
-The historic center is a UNESCO World Heritage Site, but it doesn’t feel like it’s been staged for visitors.
-Life here flows as naturally as the river.
+The historic center is a UNESCO World Heritage Site, but life here flows as naturally as the river.

 Start in Little Venice, a charming row of fishermen’s cottages along the riverbank, their flower boxes tumbling with color in spring and summer.
 Early morning is the time to come, when the water is still, the boats are moored, and the only sound is the gentle clink of masts and the murmur of locals heading to the market.